 John Bell was a farmer who lived with his wife and children in Robertson County, Tennessee.
 They lived on a 320-acre farm and their first 13 years on the property were relatively uneventful.
 In the late summer of 1817, that all changed.

 Family members began to see strange animals around the farm and late at night would hear knocking sounds.
 At first, the noises were outside the house, but over time they started being heard inside the house.
-The Bell family would hear the sounds of chains being drugged across the floors of the house, stones being dropped, choking sounds, and other strange happenings.
+The Bell family would hear the sounds of chains being drug across the floors of the house.
+They would hear stones being dropped, choking sounds, and other strange happenings.
 The family was scared, but as devout members of their local congregation, they kept the problem to themselves.

 Another East Tennessee cave worth exploring can be found in Blountville.
 The Appalachian Caverns have a pretty cool history starting with their first dwellers, Early Woodland Native Americans, more than 1300 years ago.
 The cave was also inhabited by Daniel Boone and Davy Crockett as American settlers expanded.
 During the Civil War, it was used by various troops too!

 One of the largest caverns in the Smoky Mountains region of Tennessee can be found in Bristol.
 Bristol Caverns were formed by an ancient river’s rise and flow.
-Back in the frontier days, Native Americans would use the underground river as an escape route when raiding the settlers they were sharing the region with.
+In the frontier days, Native Americans would use the underground river as an escape route.

 After 200 to 400 million years of the river flowing, it left behind the majestic caverns you can visit.
 As you walk through the cave you will see geological formations of varying kinds and sizes.
 Mineral veins in the million-year-old formations give them hues of brown, red, blue, grey, and sparkling white.